eHabitat/ehabitat/docs/source/contributing/pr_tutorial.md

    git push -u origin my-feature
    ```

-7. Go to the GitHub web page of your fork of the TimeXAI repo.
+7. Go to the GitHub web page of your fork of the eHabitat repo.
 Click the 'Pull request' button to send your changes to the project's maintainers for review.
 This will send an email to the committers.

    :::{tip}
    Now that the PR is ready to submit, check the {ref}`pr_checklist`.